Dysfunction Junction: when things go wrong

 - Discuss one or several of the techniques outlined in this class with your immediate working group.
 Which methods might be helpful for you?
 Why?

-- Think about the PEAR process you learned in Week 44.
+- Think about the PEAR process you learned in the class about project management.
 Can you envision a project that uses the PEAR process as a basic implementation strategy, then applies one or all of the above techniques for when/if conflicts arise?

 - Get this poster and a bunch of other really cool ones at www.afristar.org>>